 It sets out a new approach following feedback from stakeholders that the existing approach to landowner compensation was insufficient.
 The Policy outlined below has been developed based on best practice and case law from elsewhere, existing precedent in Northern Ireland and in consultation with stakeholders.

 This Policy was published on 20th January 2025.
-There have been no subsequent updates.
+There has been a subsequent update released on 5th June 2025.

 Our role and the current landscape